CC-Archived/promise-as3/README.md

 Let's consider a scenario in which we are loading an external XML data file.
 Consider the `URLLoader` example below:

+ 		/**
+		 * Use AS3 Deferred(s), we can easily `watch` a URLLoader
+		 * for a promised response.
+		 *
-    // Load an external XML data file and save to our model.
+		 * Load an external XML data file and save to our model.
-    // Watch loader instance and handle progress and completion events
+		 * Watch loader instance and handle progress and completion events */ public function loadCountries(url:String):void {

+		    // Notice use of IIFE-like wrapper to create reference to $ macro var $       : Object     = jQuery();

 		    var loader  : URLLoader  = new URLLoader();
 		    var promise : Promise    = $.watch( loader, Event.COMPLETE,
 		                                        null,
 		                                        Event.PROGRESS);

-         loader.load( new URLRequest(<someURL>) );
+		         loader.load( new URLRequest( url ) );

-         promise.then( function (event:Event){
+		         return promise.then( function (event:Event){
 		                                // Result handler called for URLLoader completes event
 		                                // Use closure scope to access `loader` instance

 		                                model.data = loader.data;
 		                              },
 		                              null,
 		                              function (event:Event){
 		                                // Progress handler called when data is received
 		                                // as the download operation progresses.

 		                                // Update progress bar by 25% complete...
 		                            });
+		}
 Developers should note that the $.watch() also removes listeners and clears memory references when the future  is finished, rejected, or cancelled.
 This means that GC is transparently supported.

 ####